Refine your search

 • Spring semester only (from 1st of January to 31st of July): 37 €

-Student healthcare services and healthcare fee for students in higher education
+Student healthcare services and healthcare fee for higher education students

-All bachelor’s and master’s degree students who are registered as being present in a Finnish institute of higher learning are entitled to use the services of the Finnish Student Health Service (FSHS) (opens in a new tab) and must pay the healthcare fee for students in higher education (opens in a new tab) to Kela (the Social Insurance Institution of Finland) by the due date.
-NOTE!
-International exchange students are not entitled to student healthcare services.
+If you are a bachelor’s or master’s degree student registered as present at a Finnish higher education institution, you are entitled to use the services of the Finnish Student Health Service (FSHS) (opens in a new tab) and must pay the healthcare fee to Kela (the Social Insurance Institution of Finland) by the due date.

 You will not be exempted from paying the fee even if you, e.g., do not use the services of the FSHS, do not receive student financial aid or are studying abroad.
 You must pay the fee even if you are studying remotely and are not based in Finland.

 However, you do not have to pay the healthcare fee if you have social security coverage from another EU/EEA country, from Switzerland, or from Great Britain and Northern Ireland.
-In this case, you must still contact Kela.
+In this case, you need to prove this to Kela.
 Despite not paying the fee, you can use the FSHS’s services.

 Kela will not send you a bill for the student healthcare fee.
-You must pay the fee on your own initiative in the Kela e-service for each academic term.
-Find out how to pay the student healthcare fee (opens in a new tab) on the Kela website.
+You pay the fee on your own initiative in the Kela e-service for each academic term.

-The due date for paying the student healthcare fee is determined based on the date on which you register as present, i.e., attending.
+The due date for paying the student healthcare fee is determined based on the date on which you register as present.

 On the Kela website you can find information on the healthcare fee and the due dates as well as the payment instructions (opens in a new tab).

-Exchange students studying at UEF are welcome to join the Student Union, but are not obliged to do so.
-To become a member, you must pay the Student Union membership fee.
-For the 2025–2026 academic year, the voluntary fee is:
+As an exchange student at UEF, you are welcome to join the Student Union, but you are not required to do so.
+To become a member, you pay the Student Union membership fee.
+For the 2026–2027 academic year, the voluntary fee is:

 • Full academic year (from 1st of August to 31st of July): 73 €